 An independent contractor misclassified as an employee in Nevada qualifies for all workers’ compensation benefits.
 Those benefits can be obtained through the employer or through special rules for uninsured employers.

-In this article, our Nevada personal injury attorneys will explain:
+In this article, our Nevada worker’s comp attorneys will explain:

 - 1. Independent contractors are likely to be employees in Nevada